DevMountain/react-5-mini/README.md

 **Summary**

-Now that we have a Redux store we need to make our application aware that it exists and connect relevant components.
+Now that we have a Redux store, we need to make our application aware that it exists and connect relevant components.

 **Instructions**